 Jeff is ranked by the publications Best Lawyers in America and Oregon Super Lawyers as a top Portland attorney in commercial litigation and labor and employment law.
 He is also recognized by Benchmark Litigation Plaintiff's edition as a Litigation Star.

 Jeff serves on the board of directors for the Campaign for Equal Justice, which funds legal aid for low-income Oregonians.
-He is a former board member and membership chair for the Oregon chapter of the Federal Bar Association, and a former board member of the Mittleman Jewish Community Center and the Portland Metro American Heart Association.
+He is a former board member and membership chair for the Oregon chapter of the Federal Bar Association, and a board member of Congregation Kesser Israel, and Lake Oswego Corporation.